Yaozzzx/HPCE/README.md

    - $f_{ij}$: average frequency of core i in cluster j
    - $P_{ij}$: average power of core i in cluster j

-5. **Estimates ambient/idle power** $\bar P$ from low-utilization samples and builds the static linear surrogate matrix $\mathbf{GS}$ by fitting a single-hidden-layer MLP to predict each core’s temperature rise from all cores’ power budgets.
+5. **Estimates ambient/idle power** $\bar P$ from low-utilization samples and builds the static linear surrogate matrix GS by fitting a single-hidden-layer MLP to predict each core’s temperature rise from all cores’ power budgets.
 The matrix is rectified, capped at its 99th percentile, and symmetrized for physical plausibility.

 6. **Solves two ILP scheduling problems** with Gurobi:
    - **NN-static** uses the precomputed \(\mathbf{GS}\) matrix in the thermal constraint